Skip to main content

 Computer Science & Society (Session II)

 How do we use digital tools to make the world a better place?
-Digital humanities might hold the key.
-At the intersection of computing and humanities, this course explores the use of technical tools to study social problems while also exploring the computer science behind the tools.
+At the intersection of computing and humanities, this course explores the use of technical tools to study social problems through computer science while examining the rise of artificial intelligence and the ethical considerations for its impact.

 Think you want to be an engineer but aren't sure what area is right for you?
 Spend a few days exploring civil, mechanical, electrical, and biomedical engineering to find out which engineering field is the best fit.